Adron/adron.github.io/_working/contents/articles/autopilot-pattern-application-organization/index.md

 ![Iron Throne Era Application](iron-throne-era.gif)

 Yup, so done with that era's app.
+It's best left in the past.

 # Renaissance Era